 Once set, save the file and exit the editor.

-Then deploy the read-only user account with the command below.
+Then, deploy the read-only user account using the command below.

 kubectl apply -f dashboard-read-only.yaml